-Having clean air to breathe is not just a luxury and many people are learning about the various ways to improve air quality when they are indoors.
-One of the methods to help improve air quality is the use of humifiers and dehumidifiers to control the moisture in the air.
-Air moisture may not be something that you thought a lot about, but it could be a large contributing factor to the negative symptoms that you experience at times.
+Having clean air to breathe isn’t just a luxury and many people are learning about the many ways to improve air quality when they’re indoors.
+Among the methods to help improve air quality is the use of humifiers and dehumidifiers to control the moisture from the air.
+Air moisture may not be something which you thought a lot about, but it could be a big contributing factor to the negative symptoms that you experience occasionally.

-That means then that air moisture can be a very important factor in comfort when you are indoors and can also significantly contribute to your overall health as well.
+That means then that air moisture can be an essential factor in comfort when you are indoors and can also significantly contribute to your general health also.
 Consider the following health issues and how it relates to air moisture:

-On the flip side, when the air is too dry people can be uncomfortable and can suffer from dry mucus membranes which can lead to nosebleeds and infections.
-Low humidity can also aggravate the symptoms of asthma at times.
+On the flip side, once the air is too dry people can be uncomfortable and can suffer from dry mucus membranes which can lead to nosebleeds and infections.
+Low humidity can also aggravate the symptoms of asthma occasionally.

-A good way to track air moisture indoors is to get a digital hygrometer to actually monitor the humidity in the air.
+A fantastic way to track air moisture indoors is to get a digital hygrometer to actually monitor the humidity in the atmosphere.
 It’s a simple gadget to read and the information it produces can be invaluable.